robin-raymond/zax.io/handle-hint.md

 #### Converting from a container `handle` pointer to a contained `handle` pointer

-The `lifelink` operators can be used to cast a raw pointer to a variable which has the same lifetime as an original `handle` or `strong` pointer to a `handle` or `strong` pointer respectively.
+The `lifetimemorph` operators can be used to cast a raw pointer to a variable which has the same lifetime as an original `handle` or `strong` pointer to a `handle` or `strong` pointer respectively.

 A `handle` pointer to a type's instance may contain other types within the instance that share a common lifetime.
 While the lifetime of these contained type is the same as the container type, only a `handle` pointer to the container type may exist (despite both types being considered as a single instance).
-The `lifelink` operator is especially useful to create a `handle` pointer of a contained type from a `handle` pointer to the container's type.
+The `lifetimemorph` operator is especially useful to create a `handle` pointer of a contained type from a `handle` pointer to the container's type.

 Example as follows: